 This American Land

-A unique series of magazine-style episodes hosted by Bruce Burkhardt, former environmental reporter for CNN, and Caroline Raville.
-Each episode links 5 or 6 stories, sometimes in a theme, showing how conservationists, fishermen, hunters and outdoor recreationists are sharing responsibilities for protecting America's natural heritage for future generations.
+A unique series of magazine-style episodes hosted by Bruce Burkhardt, former environmental reporter for CNN, and middle-school science teacher Caroline Raville.
+Each episode links 3 or 4 stories, sometimes in a theme, showing how conservationists, fishermen, hunters and outdoor recreationists are sharing responsibilities for protecting America's natural heritage for future generations.
+The focus is on whild and beautiful places you've never heard about, and on passionate people protecting vital American landscapes, waters, and wildlife.

 Prairie Chickens and Bog Turtles, Watershed Filtering, Bycatch Survival (#303) Duration: 26:46 STEREO TVG